urtubia/tienoccio/README.md

 tienoccio
 =========

-Setting up a pinoccio with neopixels... on a tie or anything else
+Setting up a pinoccio with neopixels.
+Put the pixels on a Tie or anything!

 Overview
 --------